 We also offer programs and special events for kids up to and including age 12, such as:

 - Friday Fun with Mr. Kim — music and movement with Mr. Kim from Apple Tree Arts — on the second Friday of each month, for children ages 2-5.
 This program runs October through May.
-Registration opens one week prior to the program (first Friday of the month) and anyone on the wait list will automatically be placed in the next months’ session.
+Registration opens two weeks prior to the program (first Friday of the month) and anyone on the wait list will automatically be placed in the next months’ session.

 - Special events and hosted performers